Alliance for Therapeutic Choice and Scientific Integrity: Stances on the etiology and mutability of homosexuality

 The founders held that homosexuality is a treatable mental illness and that a person's sexual orientation can be changed through therapy.
 Such conversion therapy is pseudoscientific, harmful, and unethical according to major medical and psychological organisations in the United States and elsewhere.
 Socarides in particular said in the mid-1990s that he had treated about a thousand homosexual patients, and cured over a third by dealing with the parental causes of an absent father and overbearing mother.

 Claims that pathologize homosexuality and state that it can be changed through therapy have been denounced by almost every major US medical association, including the American Medical Association and the American Psychiatric Association.
-In 2006 the American Psychological Association declared that NARTH created "an environment in which prejudice and discrimination can flourish".
+In 2006, the American Psychological Association declared that ATCSI created "an environment in which prejudice and discrimination can flourish".
 The Southern Poverty Law Center (SPLC) singled the group out as a main source of junk science used by hate groups to justify anti-gay rhetoric.
-NARTH was accused of employing abusive methods to attempt to change sexual orientation by the Human Rights Campaign and Truth Wins Out.

 Abba Goldberg

-In 2010, NARTH’s executive secretary Abba Goldberg disclosed a 1991 criminal conviction for conspiracy and fraud, for which he served 18 months in prison.
+In 2010, ATCSI's executive secretary Abba Goldberg disclosed a 1991 criminal conviction for conspiracy and fraud, for which he served 18 months in prison.

 George Rekers

-George Rekers was a former officer and scientific advisor of the NARTH.
-Rekers has testified in court that homosexuality is destructive, and against parenthood by gay and lesbian people in a number of court cases involving organizations and state agencies working with children.
+George Rekers, a conversion therapy practitioner, was an officer of and scientific advisor to ATCSI.
+Rekers has testified in court that homosexuality is destructive, and has testified against parenthood by gay and lesbian people in a number of court cases involving organizations and state agencies working with children.
 In May 2010, Rekers employed a male prostitute as a travel companion for a two-week vacation in Europe.
 Rekers denied any inappropriate conduct and suggestions that he was gay.
 The male escort told CNN he had given Rekers "sexual massages" while traveling together in Europe.
-Rekers subsequently resigned from the board of NARTH.
+Rekers subsequently resigned from the board of ATCSI.

 Gerald Schoenewolf

-In April 2005, NARTH published on its website an essay titled "Gay Rights and Political Correctness: A Brief History", written by Gerald Schoenewolf, a member of NARTH's Science Advisory Committee.
-The essay made several controversial claims, including that the civil rights and gay rights movements are "destructive", that the American Psychological Association "has been taken over by extremist gays", and that Africans were fortunate to have been sold into slavery.
-The SPLC called it an angry polemic that made outrageous historical claims and criticised both NARTH and Schoenewolf.
-The essay drew little attention until a letter of protest was presented to NARTH by the National Black Justice Coalition in mid-September 2006.
-Truth Wins Out then called on Focus on the Family to cancel a planned appearance by Nicolosi at their conference.
-Nicolosi appeared as planned but the Schoenewolf essay was removed from the NARTH website the same day.
-On October 6, 2006, NARTH published a statement: "NARTH regrets the comments made by Dr. Schoenewolf about slavery which have been misconstrued by some of our readers."
+In April 2005, ATCSI published on its website an essay titled Gay Rights and Political Correctness: A Brief History, written by Gerald Schoenewolf, a member of ATCSI's Science Advisory Committee.
+The essay made several controversial claims, including that the civil rights and gay rights movements were "destructive", that the American Psychological Association had "been taken over by extremist gays", and that Africans were fortunate to have been sold into slavery.
+The SPLC called it an angry polemic that made outrageous historical claims and criticized both ATCSI and Schoenewolf.
+The essay drew little attention until a letter of protest was presented to ATCSI by the National Black Justice Coalition in mid-September 2006.
+On October 6, 2006, ATCSI published a statement: "NARTH regrets the comments made by Dr. Schoenewolf about slavery which have been misconstrued by some of our readers."